zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-kafka/mysql-to-kafka.md

   ![](./images/e4.png " ")
   ![](./images/e5.png " ")

+## **STEP 2**:GoldenGate Target Configuration

-**Step 6:** Now that the source side is setup, let’s configure GG on the target side (Kafka).
+1. Now that the source side is setup, let’s configure GG on the target side (Kafka).

-**Step 7:** In the GG for Hadoop session, you’ll need to modify the Kafka properties by removing the ‘---‘ from the highlighted values:
+2. In the GG for Hadoop session, you’ll need to modify the Kafka properties by removing the ‘---‘ from the highlighted values:

 ![](./images/e6.png " ")